Pisotski/node-express-course/week_3_alt_assignment/README.md

 - What is JSON good for?
   sending data between server and client making sure there will be no mismatch of both ends

+the SSR "Game" from bonus assignment: explanation and implementation of callback hell npm run start_alt

+- index.html is a static html sample, of how the code looks on client side: open index.html

+- index_alt.js will renders the same on server side. from week_3_alt_assignment folder: npm run start_alt